EllaKaye/hugodown-website/content/authors/admin/_index.md

 - Visitors
 ---

+Hello!
 I am a PhD student in Statistics at the University of Warwick.
 I am part of the [OxWaSP programme](http://www.oxwasp-cdt.ac.uk).
 I am interested in Applied Statistics, particularly as applied in the Social Sciences.
 I am currently working on a project analysing data from applications to undergraduate statistics courses in the Statistics department at Warwick.
 I am supervised by [Dr Julia Brettschneider](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/brettschneider/) and [Dr Anastasia Papavasiliou](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/papavasiliou/).

 I am an R enthusiast.
 I am the author, along with [Prof David Firth](https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/firth/) of the `BradleyTerryScalable package`, which is available on [GitHub](https://github.com/EllaKaye/BradleyTerryScalable).
 I am co-organiser of the [Oxford R User Group](https://www.meetup.com/Oxford-R-User-Group/) and also a member of the [Warwick R User Group](https://www.meetup.com/Warwick-useRs/).